mbreed-author/mbreed-author.github.io/_posts/2022-01-05-events-notes-5.md

 1. The **Schools Democracy Union** is based on the [Schools Action Union](https://en.wikipedia.org/wiki/Schools_Action_Union), formed in 1969.
 It organised a national school strike in 1972.
 It soon became dominated by Maoists.

+2. **Prince George** was the youngest of King Edward's brothers.
+In our world he died in 1941 in a plane crash while on a mysterious wartime mission.
+In Tommy's world hostilities had ended the previous year, so George survives and is tipped to succeed Edward when the King dies.
+He has a major role in *The Hammond Conjecture*.

 2. **Arthur Scargill** led an [unofficial miners strike](https://en.wikipedia.org/wiki/UK_miners%27_strike_(1969)) in 1969.

 3. The **International Socialists** became the [Socialist Workers Party](https://en.wikipedia.org/wiki/Socialist_Workers_Party_(UK)) in 1977.